Complex numbers

 \(|z| = \sqrt{x^{2}+y^{2}} \)

-The argument of a complex number is well defined except multiples of \(2\pi\), ie $$ arg\, z = \theta + 2k\pi,\,\, k=1, 2, 3 ...$$ or $$ arg\,z = \theta ,\,\,\,\ mod\,2\pi$$ We will refer, from now on, to \(Arg z = \theta \), then $$ arg\,z = Arg\,z + 2k\pi,\,\, k=1, 2, 3 ...$$ Suppose we want to calculate the square of z, that is, \(z^{2}\), then: $$z = re^{i \theta} \Rightarrow z^{2} = r^2 e^{2i \theta} \Rightarrow arg z^{2} = 2 Arg\,z + 4k\pi,\,\, k=1, 2, 3 ...$$ When we do the inverse operation, that is, the square root, it happens that $$ arg \, z^{\frac{1}{2}} = \frac{arg \, z }{2} + \frac{2k\pi}{2} $$ So, now we can calculate square roots of negative numbers, for example, to calculate the square root of -1 $$ arg \, (-1)^{\frac{1}{2}} = \frac{\pi}{2} + k\pi $$. because this i and -i are both square roots of -1.
+The argument of a complex number is well defined except multiples of \(2\pi\), this is $$ arg\, z = \theta + 2k\pi,\,\, k=1, 2, 3 ...$$ or $$ arg\,z = \theta ,\,\,\,\ mod\,2\pi$$ We will refer, hereafter \(Arg z = \theta \), then $$ arg\,z = Arg\,z + 2k\pi,\,\, k=1, 2, 3 ...$$ Suppose we want to calculate the square of z: , \(z^{2}\), then: $$z = re^{i \theta} \Rightarrow z^{2} = r^2 e^{2i \theta} \Rightarrow arg z^{2} = 2 Arg\,z + 4k\pi,\,\, k=1, 2, 3 ...$$ When we do the reverse operation, the square root, it happens that $$ arg \, z^{\frac{1}{2}} = \frac{arg \, z }{2} + \frac{2k\pi}{2} $$ So, now we can calculate square roots of negative numbers, for example, to calculate the square root of -1 $$ arg \, (-1)^{\frac{1}{2}} = \frac{\pi}{2} + k\pi $$. because of this i and -i are both square roots of -1.

 Complex numbers operations